LogicInteractive/xUnreal/README.md

 Its not the ultimate solution, but for now ... its a working start.

-Examples of some basic usage below :
+# Some examples of some basic usage below :

 ```haxe
 class BPFuncDataApi extends unreal.BlueprintFunctionLibrary